brutaldesign/swipebox/README.md

 useCSS : true, // false will force the use of jQuery for animations
-initialIndexOnArray: 0, // which image index to init when a array is passed hideCloseButtonOnMobile : false, // true will hide the close button on mobile devices hideBarsDelay : 3000, // delay before hiding bars on desktop videoMaxWidth : 1140, // videos max width
+initialIndexOnArray: 0, // which image index to init when a array is passed hideCloseButtonOnMobile : false, // true will hide the close button on mobile devices removeBarsOnMobile : true, // false will show bottom bar on mobile devices hideBarsDelay : 3000, // delay before hiding bars on desktop videoMaxWidth : 1140, // videos max width
 beforeOpen: function(){} , // called before opening